Why I’m Pretty Sure the Market Will Always Bounce Back

 - Nicholas Pihl

 A catastrophe is always brewing.
 Or one is already happening.
-Sometimes more than one catastrophe is happening at the same time.
+Sometimes more than one catastrophe is unfolding simultaneously.
 Such is life.

 Stocks are risky in part because investors assume that the future will be more or less like the present.
 It never is.
 Occasionally, we are reminded what an unpredictable world we live in, and the illusion of smooth continuity is shattered.
 Chaos reigns.
 Hence, some people update their valuations models, find that their investments aren’t worth as much as they thought, and sell.